• Skip to main content

 Bacon fat is perfect for sautéing and can be used to replace butter or oil in a lot of your favorite savory recipes.
 I sometimes use bacon fat to make 4-Ingredient Potato Soup, Ground Turkey Shepherd's Pie, and Chipotle Chicken Tacos.

 Or use it to enhance the flavor of your favorite vegetable sides.
-Some of my favorites include Roasted Potatoes and Broccoli, Sautéed Asparagus, Honey-Chipotle Brussels Sprouts, and Air Fryer Fingerling Potatoes.
+Some of my favorites include Sautéed Asparagus and Honey-Chipotle Brussels Sprouts.

 You can also swap the butter for bacon fat in these Sourdough Tortillas.